-FH models have a celebrated history, owing to their versatility in small area estimation.
+Fay-Herriot models have a celebrated history, owing to their versatility in small area estimation.
 To increase the usefulness of this class of models, we have extended them to include functional covariates along with spatial dependence.
-Importantly, we have demonstrated that functional covariates can be effectively utilized to improve estimation in public-use ACS data.
+Importantly, we have demonstrated that dimension-reduced functional covariates can be effectively utilized to improve estimation in public-use ACS data.
 Further, we have emphasized the importance of the spatial relationships between small areas in our model.

-The fully Bayesian procedure incorporating the dimension-reducing SSVS provides an automated method for feature selection and selection among different candidate models.
+Our fully Bayesian procedure incorporating dimension-reducing SSVS provides an automated method for feature selection and selection among different candidate models.
 The model selection is tuned to minimize the MSE of $\{\theta_i$: $i=1,\ldots,n\}$, where recall that the MSE is the expected posterior variance.
-However, it would also be possible to consider other model posterior distributional properties, when selecting SSVS hyperparameters.
+However, it would also be possible to consider other posterior distributional properties, when selecting SSVS hyperparameters.

-The issue of spatial dependence has been addressed systematically, and we have illustrated, via model-based simulation and through the ACS's percent household Spanish-speaking data, that models inducing spatial autocorrelation yield lower MSEs than non-spatial models.
+The issue of spatial dependence has been addressed systematically, and we have illustrated, via model-based simulation and through the ACS's data on percent household Spanish-speaking, that models with spatial autocorrelation yield lower MSEs than non-spatial models.
 We note that, for these data, the SFFH model, using Google Trends data for the search terms ``y" and ``yo," consistently outperforms the FFH model, and this points to the importance of explicitly accounting for spatial association even at geographies as coarse as the state level.
-We also note that, with ``Big Data" functional covariates, it is possible to collect enough covariates that one may account for the spatial structure in the data (as with the inclusion of all three search terms in the model) and that the SSVS prior facilitates the selection of covariates that allows this simplification.
+We also note that, with ``Big Data" functional covariates, it is possible to collect enough covariates that one may account for the spatial structure in the data (as with the inclusion of all three search terms in the model) and that the SSVS prior facilitates the selection of covariates to achieve dimension reduction.